-No other time-honored tradition is more effective at bringing people together than the sharing of delicious food.
-And if that food is homemade and infused with love, it's that much better.
+No other time-honored tradition is more effective at bringing people together than the sharing of delicious food—and if that food is homemade and infused with love, it's that much better.

 Here are my picks for the greatest foodie movies that are must-watches for wannabe chefs, closet food critics, or viewers who crave opulence.
 Dive into the worlds of angry chefs, luxury restaurants, and a range of unique palates from around the world.

-10. Burnt (2015)
+15. Burnt (2015)

 I won't sit here and pretend that critics didn't hate Burnt.
 But for viewers like me, it was a worthwhile watch—so if you're a foodie in the presence of average joes, this one's a good crowd-pleaser.